Wealthify doesn't support your browser

 We're showing you this message because we've detected that you're using an unsupported browser which could prevent you from accessing certain features.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 Find out more about which browsers we support

-As such, we continue to prefer interest rate-sensitive assets such as duration bonds, infrastructure, and property which have benefitted strongly from the rapid decrease in interest rate expectations, while providing insurance against a more negative-than-expected outcome over the next 12 months.
-As always, we remain ready to deploy capital into shares, but remain acutely aware of the risks of purchasing at what appears to be a mixture of rich valuations and uncertain economic fundamentals depending on which region or country one is looking at.
+We continue to be cautious, preferring interest rate-sensitive assets such as duration bonds, infrastructure, and property.
+These have benefitted greatly from the rapid decrease in interest rate expectations, while providing insurance against a more negative-than-expected outcome over the course of the year.

 We have favoured more established share markets as a defence against riskier ones, while favouring high-quality government bonds.
 We have also maintained a healthy allocation to alternative assets, which broaden the diversification of your Investment Plans.

-We remain ready to take advantage of appealing pricing opportunities as and when they present themselves, but we are also conscious of protecting your Plans against losses.
+We remain ready to take advantage of attractive pricing opportunities as and when they present themselves but are also conscious of protecting your Plans against losses.

 Outlook Key